SoK: Rowhammer on Commodity Operating Systems: Background and Related Works

-Besides the hammer pattern, values stored in the aggressor and victim rows also significantly affects bit-flip effectiveness, coined as \emph{data pattern}~\cite{kim2014flipping}.
-There are four main data patterns, i.e., Solid (all cells store `0' or `1'), RowStripe (rows storing `0' are interleaved with rows storing `1'), ColStripe (columns storing `0' are interleaved with columns storing `1'), and Checkered (cells storing either `0' or `1' in a checkerboard way).
-Among these patterns, RowStripe {is} the most effective~\cite{kim2014flipping}.

-For a single vulnerable cell, whether it can be flipped depends on not only itself but also the logic values of cells above and below~\cite{kim2014flipping}.
-For a true cell that is in a charged state and thus stores `1', it can be flipped to `0' only when the cells above and below it store `0'{,} but not when both cells store `1'.
+\mypara{Data Pattern} Values stored in the aggressor and victim rows also significantly affect bit-flip effectiveness, coined as \emph{data pattern}~\cite{kim2014flipping}. {There are four main data patterns, i.e., Solid (all cells store `0' or `1'), RowStripe (rows storing `0' are interleaved with rows storing `1'), ColStripe (columns storing `0' are interleaved with columns storing `1'), and Checkered (cells storing either `0' or `1' in a checkerboard way).
+Among these patterns, RowStripe {is} the most effective~\cite{kim2014flipping}.} For a single vulnerable cell, whether it can be flipped depends on not only itself but also the logic values of cells above and below~\cite{kim2014flipping}.
+For a true cell that is in a charged state and thus stores `1', it can be flipped to `0' most likely when the cells above and below it store `0'{,} but less likely when both cells store `1'.
 If a true cell is in a discharged state and thus stores `0', it cannot be flipped to `1' no matter what the above and below values are.
 For anti cells, their bit-flip direction is also monotonic and works in the opposite way.
-With this key observation, Ji et al. \cite{ji2019pinpoint} develop effective data patterns at the granularity of a single cell to trigger bit flips in targeted cells while suppress bit flips in other unwanted cells.
+With this key observation, Ji et al. \cite{ji2019pinpoint} develop effective data patterns at the granularity of a single cell to trigger bit flips in targeted cells while suppressing bit flips in other unwanted cells.

+\mypara{Bank-level parallelism} The aformentioned characteristics focus on hammering a single bank.
+SledgeHammer~\cite{Kang2024sledgeHammer} can hammer different banks simultaneously with a key observation that while memory accesses to different banks are serialized from the developer's perspective{, they are optimized by hardware to be parallel.} Compared to previous works, it can induce much more bit flips.